 Conclusion

-Email does not need to dominate the workday.
-With fixed review times, simple categories, and basic automation, it becomes a manageable part of daily operations instead of a constant interruption.
+Email doesn't have to dominate the workday.
+Fixed review times, simple categories, and basic automation turn it into a manageable part of daily operations rather than a constant interruption.

 Recommended Reading